iikirilov/spotless-kotlin/README.md

 4. Added Apache License v2 in `gradle/spotless.kotlin.license`<br />**Remember to change `<insert-company-name-here>` to your company name.**
 5. Set up modules in `settings.gradle`
 6. Add `.gitignore` from kethereum

+# Spotless Defaults

+### Kotlin
+Uses [ktlint](https://github.com/diffplug/spotless/tree/master/plugin-gradle) behind the scenes.
+By default:
+1. Max Line Length = 100
+2. Inserts new line at the end of every `.kt` file
+3. Puts an Apache License v2 at the top of every `.kt` file.
+You can change the license by modifying `gradle/spotless.kotlin.license`

+### Gradle
+Uses [groovy eclipse](https://github.com/diffplug/spotless/tree/master/plugin-gradle#groovy-eclipse) with the config file specified in `gradle/formatter.properties`.
+By default:
+1. Uses 4 `space` as the indentation
+2. Indentations are not inserted in empty lines
+2. Inserts new line at the end of every `.gradle` file